 Review of the Best Portable Propane Fire Pits

-Due to the wide variety of portable propane fire pits available today, choosing the best one is often a difficult task.
-To ensure you made the right choice, the following are reviews of some of the best portable propane fire pits.
+Due to the wide variety of portable propane fire pits available, choosing the best one is often a difficult task.
+To ensure you make the right choice, the following are reviews of some of the best portable propane fire pits.

 Outland Firebowl 863

-This model is also CSA approved, allowing it to be used during most campfire bans.
-However, make sure you check the current fire restrictions in your area before using it.
+The Outland Firebowl Cypress Portable Propane Fire Pit is also CSA approved, allowing it to be used during most campfire bans, but make sure you check the current fire restrictions in your area before using it.

 Designed with high quality steel and a protective enamel finish, this product ensures dependable longevity and reliability.
 A contemporary decorative belt further adds to the pit’s aesthetic appeal.

-The Outland Firebowl 863 also comes with a Cover & Carry Kit, along with a pre-attached ten-foot hose to keep your propane tank cylinder out of sight.
+The portable fire pit also comes with a Cover & Carry Kit, along with a pre-attached ten-foot hose to keep your propane tank cylinder out of sight.
 You can also control the height of the flame using the adjustable regulator with a chrome valve knob.
-Meanwhile, the natural lava rock set further enhances the flickering effect.

-The Outland Firebowl 863 is certainly the best model available today.
+The Outland Firebowl Cypress Portable Fire Pit is the best model on the market.
 Equipped with 58000 BTUs/HR, the unit provides a clean, smokeless flame, making it extremely safe to use.
-It is also durable, reliable, and very easy to carry and assemble.
-However, its small size might not appeal to all.
+It's also durable, reliable, and very easy to carry and assemble.
+The only downside to it is its small size that might not appeal to all.

 Outland Firebowl 823

-This model is also CSA approved, allowing you to use it during most campfire bans.
-However, make sure you check with the current fire restrictions in your state before lighting up a fire.
+This model is also CSA approved, allowing you to use it during most campfire bans, but as always: make sure you check with the current fire restrictions in your state before lighting up a fire.

-The Outland Firebowl 823 is the runner-up on our list and has similar features to the Outland Firebowl 863.
-It is CSA approved, strong, reliable, and extremely easy to assemble and carry around.
-However, it has a smaller burner which gives off less heat.
+The Outland Firebowl 823 is the runner-up on our list and has similar features to the 863 portable fire pit.
+It's CSA approved, strong, reliable, and extremely easy to assemble and carry around.
+The main downside to this one is the smaller burner that gives off less heat.

 Dimensions: 19 x 19 x 13 inches